 Easy Picnic Drinks to Pack

-When your planning your picnic menu, don’t forget about something cool and refreshing to sip on.
+When you’re planning your picnic menu, don’t forget about something cool and refreshing to sip on.
 These easy drinks are perfect for keeping everyone hydrated and happy.

 Lemonade Iced Tea